skroger30/DSA-Basics/README.md

 # DSA-Basics
-The repo will contain the basic DSA concepts and code files related the same.
+The repo will contain the basic DSA concepts and code files related to the same.